-You’re embarking upon your 14th XP-Seminar.
-What was the inspiration behind the theme for this upcoming XP-Seminar (“Business Brain+ Pastoral Heart = Executive Pastor”), and how does it differ from the themes your organization has covered in previous years?
+What was the inspiration behind the theme for the XP-Seminar “Business Brain+ Pastoral Heart = Executive Pastor,” and how does it differ from the themes your organization has covered in previous years?

 The XP role is the combination of spiritual and business oversight.
 Each year we focus on different aspects of the XP.
-This year we wanted to highlight how the two main aspects of the role come together.
-The formula, BB + PH = XP, is a creative way of expressing that thought—and gauging from enrollment months before the event, it has connected!
+That year we wanted to highlight how the two main aspects of the role come together.
+The formula, BB + PH = XP, is a creative way of expressing that thought.

 Many associate the executive pastor role with large churches.
-But coming out of last year’s XP-Seminar, you mentioned the recent trend of mid-sized churches—those with about 500 to 1,000 in weekly attendance—hiring executive pastors.
+At a past XP-Seminar, you mentioned a trend of mid-sized churches—those with about 500 to 1,000 in weekly attendance—hiring executive pastors.
 What’s driving this dynamic for churches with smaller-sized weekly attendance figures to hire this type of position?